rohanjn98/plagiarism-detection-sagemaker/README.md

 3. Select "good" features, by analyzing the correlations between different features.
 4. Create train/test .csv files that hold the relevant features and class labels for train/test data points.

-## Notebook 3: Train and Deploy Your Model in SageMaker
+## Notebook 3: Train and Deploy Model in SageMaker
 1. Upload train/test feature data to S3.
 2. Define a binary classification model and a training script.
 3. Train the model and deploy it using SageMaker.